 What the spyglass was for pirates searching for an approaching ship, Maven’s CM.1 Monocular is for the outdoor enthusiast to spot … well, almost anything.
 With its condensed polymer frame, 8×32 configuration, low-light performance, and lightweight, waterproof design — this is an optic that is worthy of any outdoor adventure.

-After testing it for the past month, I can’t get over how handy this thing is.
-From wildlife watching, to scoping new lines while splitboarding, to hunting for elk antler sheds, the CM.1 has been a welcome addition to my pocket and my pack.
+After testing it for the past month, one GearJunkie team member can’t get over how handy this thing is.
+From wildlife watching, to scoping new lines while splitboarding, to hunting for elk antler sheds, the CM.1 has been a welcome addition to his pocket and his pack.

 It’s easy to carry, and the weight is just right, feeling heavy-duty enough to withstand a lot of wear and tear in the field.